Welcome to git-gq’s documentation!

 cp -a MYREPO MYREPO-BACKUP

-A simple backup of the state of the patch queue can be done with:
+A backup of the current state of the patch queue is done with:

 git gq backup

-Run this before you reorder or fold patches and before you run git pull while some patches are unapplied.
+It is recommended that you always run this command before you reorder or fold patches and before you run git pull while some of your patches are still unapplied.

 Documentation